-Keegan, Keegan & Strutt, LLP. represented a plaintiff/carpenter who lost his hand in a "chop saw" accident.
+Keegan, Keegan & Strutt, PLLC. represented a plaintiff/carpenter who lost his hand in a "chop saw" accident.
 He was making a miter cut on a piece of crown molding, the last cut of the day, when he accidentally cut off his hand.
 We prosecuted the case under a common law negligence and a product liability theory arguing that the saw was unreasonably dangerous because it had not been shipped with the appropriate guard.
 The jury found the plaintiff 48 % liable for the accident, and the defendant-manufacturer Makita, Inc., 52 % responsible.

 At the damage portion of the trial, the jury reported back a verdict in the approximate amount of a million dollars.
 We thought the verdict might be low based upon all the evidence--especially since the jury had found the manufacturer 52% liable; but you never know what jurors do with the evidence behind closed doors.
 The jury was dismissed, and the verdict that was ultimately "entered" or committed to paper was further reduced by the court by 48% because the same jury had previously found the plaintiff 48% liable for the accident.